pixelit-project/PixelIt/README.md

 Settings and small tests are possible via the web interface, also a node-red node ([node-red-contrib-pixelit](https://flows.nodered.org/node/node-red-contrib-pixelit)) for the JSON API is available.

+If you want to get an impression of the WebUI, you can do that here in [Demo WebUi](https://pixelit-project.github.io/PixelIt/webui/).

 - [Documentation](https://pixelit-project.github.io/)
 - [Blog](https://www.bastelbunker.de/pixel-it/)
 - [PixelIt Web](https://pixelit.bastelbunker.de/PixelGallery)